-Acne May Be a Side Effect of Losing Our Body Hair as We Evolved, or It Might Even Be a Way That Nature Prevents Teenagers from Having Kids Too Early
+Acne May Be a Side Effect of Losing Our Body Hair as We Evolved, an Adaptation That Makes Childbirth Easier, or Even a Way That Nature Prevents Teens from Having Kids Too Early

-- Our skin oil is a leftover from our ancient past when we were hairy apes.
-When we had more body hair, skin oil was necessary to condition the hair, but now that we are less hairy, skin oil clogs pores and causes acne.
+- Our skin oil is a leftover from our ancient past when we were hairy apes and our skin oil was necessary to condition our hairy bodies.
+But now that we are less hairy, skin oil simply ends up clogging pores.

 - Acne has actually helped ensure our species’ survival.
 By making teens temporarily less attractive as sexual partners, acne prevents humans from having children too early, forcing them to wait until they can be better parents.